So what is the Green Deal and how can it help you become more energy efficient?

 What if I can’t pay anymore?

-If you default on Green Deal payments you will be treated the same as customers who default on their energy bills.
-So, just like if you don’t pay your gas or electricity bill, you could be disconnected.
+If you default on Green Deal payments you will be treated in the same way as customers who default on their energy bills.
+You could be disconnected.

-However their are some safeguards in place to avoid this scenario.
-Energy suppliers will have to go through a number of steps to help you to keep up with your payments, including prepayments meters, and no disconnection for certain households in winter months.
+However there are some safeguards in place to avoid this scenario.
+Energy suppliers will have to go through a number of steps to help you to keep up with your payments, including prepayment meters, and no disconnection for certain households in winter months.

-If you do feel like you are struggling to pay your energy bills, contact your supplier and see what options are available to you as soon as you can.
+If you do feel like you are struggling to pay your energy bills, contact your supplier and see what options are available to you as soon as possible.

 What safeguards are in place?